aubreyjonescreatives/react-login-form-example/README.md

 1. Clone the repository
 2. Run NPM Install (to install project dependencies)
 3. Run NPM NetDev (to inject an api key and netlify functions to access the Freel Meal API)

-4. If you need an api key, I use the https://www.themealdb.com/api.php API
+* Note: If you need an api key, I use the https://www.themealdb.com/api.php API

-Note: They do not have an API key parameter.
+* Note: They do not have an API key parameter.
 I stored my API in a .env file and then created a global const variable.
 I could then add this const variable to my API async await Netlify function

 ## You Can Also Find the Deployed App Here: